pzaffino/SlicerArduinoController/README.md

 # ArduinoMotionSensor

-Extension for 3D slicer that allows to control the offset of the slice views through gestures using an inexpensive motion sensor compatible with Arduino.
+Extension for 3D slicer that allows to control the Slice View through gestures using an inexpensive motion sensor compatible with Arduino.

 ## Developers